How to start a hair stylist business

 There's more to cutting hair than you might think.
 Here's a guide to the cost, rules and preparations involved in setting up your own hair salon business

 The most important steps to think about to starting a hair stylist business are:

 What hairdressing ideas are there and who is hairdressing suited to?

 A hairdresser's is a business that deals with the maintaining and styling of hair.
-Those that deal with male customers only are known as barbers.
+Those that deal with male customers only are known as barbers (for more on this niche, take a look at our guide on how to start a barber shop).
 You could even choose to specialise in colourings.
 But there is also a vast array of other services on offer at hairdressing salons; from manicures and electrolysis to body piercing and sunbeds.